|

 natural setting where small streams are usually found.
 Specimens

+in excess of 3.5 pounds have been landed.
 Both males and females become sexually mature when they are one

 year old.
 Guadalupe bass spawning begins as early as March and continues